interstellarnick/interstellar-website-hugo/content/english/_index.md

 ---
 banner:
   title: "Become The Obvious Choice"
-  description: "Explore Interstellar Digital's full-service marketing solutions to see how we can help you boost exposure, generate leads, and turn visitors into loyal customers."
+  description: "Explore Interstellar Digital's Full-service Marketing Solutions to See How we Can Help you Boost Exposure, Generate Leads, and Turn Visitors into Loyal Customers."
   images:
     main: "/images/banner/banner-image.jpg"
     left: "/images/banner/banner-image-part-1.jpg"